This site uses technical (necessary) and analytics cookies.

 For more information see Wedding.

-Any civil union established at the Italian Consular Office will be registered in the ad hoc Provisional Civil Union Registry of the Municipality in which the persons concerned are listed in the AIRE registry.
+Any civil partnership established at the Italian Consular Office will be registered in the ad hoc Provisional Civil Union Registry of the Municipality in which the persons concerned are listed in the AIRE registry.

-You can bring the foreign marriage certificate, duly translated in Italian and legalised by the competent local authorities, to the relevant Italian Consulate with jurisdiction over the place where the marriage took place or over your place of residence, so that it might be transmitted to your competent Italian Municipality to be registered in the Registry of Marriages.
+You can bring the foreign marriage certificate, duly translated in Italian and legalised by the competent local authorities, to the relevant Italian Consulate with jurisdiction over the place where the marriage took place or over your place of residence, so that it may be transmitted to your competent Italian Municipality to be registered in the Registry of Marriages.

 For more information see Wedding.

-See Riconoscimento titoli di studio and CIMEA – (Centro Informazioni sulla Mobilità e le Equivalenze Accademiche).
+For more information see CIMEA – (Centro Informazioni sulla Mobilità e le Equivalenze Accademiche).

 Italian citizens residing abroad and enrolled in AIRE may exercise their right, in their place of residence, to absentee voting in the case of national elections, referendums on the abolition of laws and constitutional issues and for the European Parliamentary elections.